andre-st/dotfiles/GAMING.md

     - spare parts in online shops; whole donor boards where?
     - caution: ribbon/flex cable ends easy to break; look for small white flap to release the cable
     - many YouTube tutorials
-- streamlined simple UI, special purpose device (although there is a YouTube app but no Excel, not just another tablet/smartphone)
+- not a tablet/smartphone
+    - real controller haptics, I don't like touch screens
     - separate device = separate battery drain; smartphone keeps ready after gaming session
+    - optimized special purpose device, although there is a YouTube app but no Excel
 - PC or TV not occupied, can play parallel
+- streamlined simple UI

 ### Issues